TheJacksonLaboratory/ontology-annotation-network/README.md

 ### Modules

 #### OAN-ETL
-    A module to load our graph data which includes phenotypes, diseases, genes, assays.
+    A ontologyModule to load our graph data which includes phenotypes, diseases, genes, assays.
 There are multiple loaders for the different ontologies that are supported

 Running